whatsyourask/basics-of-pwn/content/elf.md

 ### Base Address

-For accuracy, I took it from the [here](https://refspecs.linuxbase.org/elf/elf.pdf "https://refspecs.linuxbase.org/elf/elf.pdf").
+For accuracy, I took it from [here](https://refspecs.linuxbase.org/elf/elf.pdf "https://refspecs.linuxbase.org/elf/elf.pdf").

 The virtual addresses in the program headers might not represent the actual virtual addresses of the program's memory image.
 The system chooses virtual addresses for individual processes, it maintains the segments’ relative positions.
 Because position-independent code uses relative addressing between segments, the difference between virtual addresses in memory must match the difference between virtual addresses in the file.